JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 - `crates/conduit-infrastructure` - a project adapter containing implementations of the core business logics definitions from higher up
+- `integrations` - contains the RealWorld Postman test scripts and collection
+- `cypress` - contains the e2e tests used to test the frontend project (`crates/conduit-web`)
+- `deploy` - contains all Docker Compose files used for building the project containers
+- `.husky` - contains husky git hooks

 #### Why is there `package.json` file?